SenseTecnic/node-sqlite3/README.md

 Note, if building against homebrew-installed sqlite on OS X you can do:

     npm install --build-from-source --sqlite=/usr/local/opt/sqlite/

+By default the node-gyp install will use `python` as part of the installation.
+A different python executable can be specified on the command line.

+    npm install --build-from-source --python=/usr/bin/python2

+This uses the npm_config_python config, so values in .npmrc will be honoured:

+    python=/usr/bin/python2

+## Custom file header (magic)

+The default sqlite file header is "SQLite format 3".
+You can specify a different magic, though this will make standard tools and libraries unable to work with your files.

+    npm install --build-from-source --sqlite_magic="MyCustomMagic15"

+Note that the magic *must* be exactly 15 characters long (16 bytes including null terminator).

 ## Building for node-webkit